 Associate Athletic Director of Student Athlete Services / Deputy Title IX Coordinator

-All student staff working in the residences must report any Title IX related concerns to the Title IX Coordinator.
-Outreach will then be sent to the Complainant along with an offer to meet with the Complainant to assist with immediate safety measures and other necessary and appropriate supportive measures in consultation with the Title IX Coordinator.
+All student staff working in the residences must report any Title IX-related concerns to the Title IX Coordinator and/or a Deputy Title IX Coordinator who will then report to the Title IX Coordinator.
+Outreach communication via email and/or the Maxient system will be sent to the Complainant along with an offer to meet with the Complainant to assist in immediate safety measures and other necessary and appropriate supportive measures in consultation with the Title IX Coordinator.

-Following a report, the Title IX Office will send outreach and offer to meet with the Complainant to assist with immediate safety measures and other necessary and appropriate supportive measures.
+Following a report, the Title IX Office will send outreach communication that we have received the correspondence and will be reaching out to the Complainant to offer to meet to assist with immediate safety measures and other necessary and appropriate supportive measures.

 If a Complainant requests to remain confidential, the University will give serious consideration to that request.
 Only in rare circumstances will the University proceed to a Title IX investigation against the wishes of the Complainant.
 Generally, the University will seek to honor the request of the Complainant not to proceed to a Title IX investigation and to remain confidential and will not proceed to a formal Title IX investigation without the consent of the Complainant.
 The Title IX Coordinator will consider a number of factors in deciding whether the request can be honored, including the age of the Complainant, whether there is evidence of a pattern of misconduct, the severity of the misconduct, and whether there is a safety risk to the Complainant or the Florida Tech community.
 Should the University, in weighing such factors, determine it must proceed, the University will explain its rationale to the Complainant and make sure that the Complainant is offered a support person throughout the process.
 The Complainant will not be required to participate in the process as a prerequisite to the University proceeding.